brainlife/docs/docs/tutorial/diffusion-tractography.md

 The first step is to fit models of diffusion at each location in the dMRI image that can be used as a guide for the tractography algorithms.
 The most popular model for this is known as **constrained spherical deconvolution**, or **CSD**.
 CSD allows for the possibility of multiple fascicles entering a single location that may have different trajectories, which is a major advantage of this model over other models of diffusion.
 The CSD model at each location can tell the tracking algorithm _how strongly_ and in _what direction_ water is diffusing in the brain, and thus where organized and myelinated white matter is likely to be.

 Once we know the direction of water movement using the CSD model, we can then perform **diffusion tractography** to map the underlying organized white matter.
 Diffusion tractography *sews* together regions with common directions of water movement into streamlines that provide evidence for organized, myelinated white matter.
 These operations can be done millions of times across the entire brain to form **tractograms**.
-There are many algorithms for doing this that fall into two main categories: **deterministic** and **probabilistic**. **Determinstic** algorithms work by strictly following the directions of water movement, while **probabilistic** algorithms infer a probability of different directions of water movement at any given location.
+There are many algorithms for doing this that fall into two main categories: **deterministic** and **probabilistic**. **Deterministic** algorithms work by strictly following the directions of water movement, while **probabilistic** algorithms infer a probability of different directions of water movement at any given location.
 Deterministic tractography tends to be an overly conservative representation of the white matter, as modeling is never perfectly accurate.
 Probabilistic tractography tends to provide *hairy* streamline representations, as the model allows for a probability of different directions of water movement at any given location.
 Recently, it was discovered that combining both algorithms, or **ensembling** them, provides the most anatomically-accurate tractograms.

 On brainlife.io, we have many options for performing tractography!
 For this tutorial, we will focus on anatomically-constrained tractography, using the [mrtrix3 - WMC Anatomically Constrained Tractography (ACT) ](https://brainlife.io/app/5e9dced9f1745d6994f692c0) app, which restricts streamline representations to those that are biologically-plausible (i.e. not crossing CSF or gray matter)!
 Within this app, both the CSD and DTI models will be fit to the diffusion data and returned as outputs!